 1. Coping ahead

 Problems – big or small – are going to come up from time to time in our lives.
 We know this to be true even at the best of times.
-With the ongoing crisis, moving in and out of lockdown, this is true now more than ever.
 Knowing how to deal with future problems in a healthy way is an essential life skill.
 Whether you call it ‘Coping Ahead’ or ‘Futureproofing your life’, knowing how to recognise when things are developing in a negative direction before debilitating symptoms take hold is invaluable.

 2. Knowing we’re not alone

 Seeing a therapist can be a huge relief in-and-of itself since we know we are taking some kind of action to reduce our problems and symptoms.
 It is also reassuring to know we are not alone as we do this; and that there is someone in our corner.
 It is comforting just knowing that we have a built-in support structure that we can readily access once a week.

 3. It can come back to haunt you

 If you don’t deal with it now, then when?
 Not processing our emotions now can create a negative knock-on effect on relationships with our partners, parents, children, co-workers, and even ourselves.
 Repressed thoughts and feelings will not resolve themselves on their own; rather they may fester and come out in later years in ways that are more unmanageable than they are now.

 Emotions such as anger are often expressed in a passive-aggressive manner, without us even realising it.
 Someone who feels slighted might make a sarcastic remark in return, or not show up at an agreed upon time, ‘forgetting’ the appointment.
 They may not even know why they are acting like this.
 Talking about these emotions with a professional therapist helps us to work through ancient (or recent) anger so we can become more self-aware; be more straightforward with ourselves and others; and communicate more effectively with people we care about.